 Every component in the signal chain should ideally have a flat frequency response, so that the sound passes through unaltered.
 But the reality is that many components don't offer ideal performance.

-For most people, plus or minus 3 dB is considered the lower limits of what you can hear—so small deviations of 1 or 2dB here and there aren’t anything to be concerned about.
-But multiple deviations 3 dB or above highlights some perceivable alteration to your music.
+Generally speaking, for most people, plus or minus 3dB is considered the lower limits of what you can hear—so smaller deviations of 1 or 2dB here and there aren’t anything to be concerned about.
+But multiple deviations 3dB or above will more likely cause some perceivable alteration to your music.
 Resonant frequencies, which appear as notable isolated humps on a frequency chart, can be particularly problematic, as certain musical notes and tones then become exaggerated or masked.

 Therefore, it’s not enough to look at a frequency response figure like 20Hz-20kHz +/- 3dB, it’s better to be able to see where these swings in emphasis occur and how they are distributed.
 A smoother frequency response is better than a highly variable one, with flat being the ideal target.